Title 37: Patents, Trademarks, and Copyrights

-(e) The Office has no field organization.
+(j) The Office has no field organization.

-(g) All Copyright Office forms may be obtained free of charge from the Public Information Office or by calling the Copyright Office Hotline anytime day or night at (202) 707-9100.
+(l) All Copyright Office forms may be obtained free of charge from the Public Information Office or by calling the Copyright Office Hotline anytime day or night at (202) 707-9100.

 [60 FR 34168, June 30, 1995, as amended at 62 FR 55742, Oct.
 28, 1997; 64 FR 36575, July 7, 1999; 65 FR 39819, June 28, 2000; 66 FR 34373, June 28, 2001; 73 FR 37839, July 2, 2008; 76 FR 27898, May 13, 2011; 82 FR 9362, Feb.
 6, 2017; 82 FR 9507, Feb.
 7, 2017; 83 FR 63064, Dec.
 7, 2018]